-The First Sap of Manhood and How It Rises
+The First Sap of Manhood and How it Rises

 "Ohhhhh, Davie!"

-"I should hope not!
-Please tell me if they do!
-Now perhaps we should review that point."

-Try to remember at all times that your purpose is instruction.
-You are not seeking to amuse, and certainly not to arouse primitive emotions that might fan quickly into a flame.
+Remember that you are seeking to instruct, not to arouse primitive emotions that might fan quickly into a flame.

 Should I go Steady?

-Those who have studied the above paragraph scarcely need to be told that the answer to this question is a thumping "No!"
+Those who have studied the above paragraph need not be told that the answer to this question is a thumping "No!"

 All around you young girls are growing, their youthful bodies far outstripping youthful minds.
-With passions all too often ripe, you are needed most, and often at widely scattered points.
+With passions all too often rife, you are needed most and often at widely scattered points.

 It is only the selfish young man who fails to bring his torch, so to speak, into all the dark corners, lighting the way to finer, better lives.